Reusing Leftover Beetroot Pulp

 Using Beetroot in Cocktails

-Now that we're in winter, beetroot can be easily found everywhere at affordable prices.
+Now that we’re in winter, beets can be easily found everywhere at affordable prices.

-Not only is it affordable, but it also contains lots of juice and pulp that can be used for a wide array of dishes and drinks.
+Not only are they affordable, but it also contains lots of juice and pulp that can be used for a wide array of dishes and drinks.

 In cocktails, beetroot (in the form of juice or powder) works really well with Scotch, Bourbon, and other types of Whisk(e)ys to complement its earthy and sweet notes.